CarPrice: Investments

-CarPrice has closed three investment rounds and received $46 million.
-According to public information on the company's website and mass media, funding rounds were closed by venture funds, such as Baring Vostok Capital Partners, E.ventures, Almaz Capital and others.
+As of September 2015 CarPrice has closed three investment rounds and received $46 million.
+According to public information on the company's website and mass media, funding rounds were closed by Russian and European venture funds, such as Baring Vostok Capital Partners, E.ventures, Almaz Capital and others.
+According to media reports, this deal was the largest investment in the Russian technology start-up since the beginning of economical and financial crisis in 2014.
+CarPrice was named "Deal of the Year" by Venture Awards Russia 2015.